20ns/movierec/public/blog/cinematic-comfort-feel-good-flicks.md

 ![Totoro and girls](tmdbid:16859)

 From Studio Ghibli, *My Neighbor Totoro* is a gentle and enchanting animated film about two young sisters who move to the countryside and befriend magical forest spirits.
-It's a beautiful, nostalgic, and wonderfully imaginative film that captures the wonder of childhood.
+It's a beautiful, nostalgic, and wonderfully imaginative film that captures the wonder of childhood, and a prime example of [animated movies for adults](/blog/animated-movies-for-adults) that offer deep emotional resonance.

 ## 9. Ferris Bueller's Day Off (1986)